How it began

 In 2015, Chantal resettled in Los Angeles, where she is building another garden.
 Today we are business partners, friends and now co-authors of our first book.
 The Horticult continues to grow!

 Our publisher, Clarkson Potter initially passed on the more general gardening lifestyle book that we proposed.
 But then they asked if we wanted to write a book on window boxes.
 At first the topic seemed a bit out of left field, but we soon realized it was a perfect fit—our chance to reinvent one of the most classic container gardens on the planet.

 We hope you like all the surprises that you’ll find in the book, from the grow lights for the herbs to drop shelves for monsteras to embedded vase holders for spring blooms!

-We have other surprises up our sleeves too—such as bringing some of Ryan’s designs to market and continuing to curate a shopping experience on our site.
+We have other surprises up our sleeves too—such as bringing some of Ryan’s designs to market.
 We’ve slowed down on the blog posts (although we are very active on Instagram) only because we’ve been busier than ever working on new ways to share the excitement that we have for gardening, and the sense of personal style that the industry needs.
 So please stay tuned as we get our hands dirty building the new content!
 Thank you for your patience <3

 About Chantal Aida Gordon